cityssm/tip-of-the-month/2024/07-jul/maintain-online-accounts.md

 Not only is it important to the account recovery process, but it's also sometimes used for two-factor authentication.

-**If the online service additional recovery options, use them.**<br />
+**If the online service offers additional recovery options, use them.**<br />
 Maybe they offer a series of security questions.
 Maybe they accept a phone number, or a secondary email address.
 Whatever the choices are, take advantage of them.

 **If the online service is being used for business purposes, use a business email address.**<br />
-This will make it far easier for your IT department to assist with account recoveries if need be, especially if, for example, the recovery involves an email address which no longer exists.
+This will make it far easier for your IT department to assist with account recoveries if need be, especially if, for example, the recovery involves an email address which no longer exists due to a name change or a staffing change.